Employee Handbook Section 1: The Augustana Workplace

 Maintaining an ethical work environment means that you might have to report a concern about potentially unethical or improper activities.
 It is important to understand your options and obligations in such a situation, and how the college will protect you from retaliation.
 All employees are expected to report behavior that is believed to be illegal, unethical or otherwise in violation of college policies.
 The Augustana College Whistleblower Policy (below) provides details regarding what steps an employee can take to report a concern.

 This policy describes the procedures to be followed when reporting and investigating allegations of suspected unlawful or improper activities.
 It also outlines the college’s commitment to protect those who file reports of suspected improper activities, called “whistleblowers, from retaliation.

-College internal controls and operating procedures are intended to deter, detect and prevent improper activities.
-Violations, both intentional and unintentional, of laws, policies and procedures may still occur, and may jeopardize the college’s resources or even the safety of others.
+The college’s internal controls and operating procedures are intended to deter, detect and prevent improper activities.
+Violations, both intentional and unintentional, of laws, policiesand procedures may still occur, and may jeopardize the college’s resources or even the safety of others.
 We all have a responsibility for good stewardship of college resources.
-As a steward of college resources, it is important that concerns regarding improper behaviors or conduct are reported.
+As stewards of college resources, it is important that concerns regarding improper behaviors or conduct are reported.
 When a concern is reported, Augustana College will investigate the allegation and take action deemed appropriate to address the situation as outlined in this policy.
 The college also will protect those employees who, in good faith, report concerns.

 Reporting Suspected Improper Activities

 For purposes of this policy, “improper activities” are defined as follows: